PeishuoYu/NumberReader/README.txt

 # 	class.
 I wanted to implement this algorithm with Python using my knowledge in data structure
 # 	and algorithm.
 After I developed a program that can solve the simple problem in textbook, I
 # 	wanted to apply this algorithm to a more complicated setting, so I selected hand-written
-# 	number recognation as my topic.
+# 	number recognition as my topic.
 To speed up sample generation, I learned how to use PIL
 # 	package to read and manipulate images.
 Finally, I made this program.
 #
 #